mattjaybe/SillyTavern-Pathweaver/README.md

 ## 🆕 What's New

+### ***ver 1.3.0***
+- Added a new Surprise Me button.
+Surprise Me secretly injects an AI-generated suggestion into the chat context a set number of messages before it fires.
+Pick a style, and Pathweaver will quietly arm a hidden prompt.
+When the countdown hits, the suggestion appears naturally — like the story took an unexpected turn on its own.

 ### ***ver 1.2 & 1.2.1***
 - Added option to hide the animated bar in the settings
 - 1.2.1: Ensures that the hide/show button remains clickable when the <a href="https://github.com/mattjaybe/SillyTavern-Larson">Larson extension</a> is installed